profsmith89/ctps/_sources/chap01.md

 We have been writing *statements*, one per line, that the Python interpreter reads.
 As the interpreter reads a line, it discards anything that is a comment, and if there's something left, it performs the requested computation.

 When the Python interpreter executes a statement in our script, it works with *objects*.
 As you'll come to learn, almost everything that a Python script manipulates is an object.
 An object is how Python represents simple things like the number `5` and complex things like the `CatInTheHat.txt` file we opened.
+Even functions are objects.

 Objects have *attributes*, and objects of the same *type* (also called its *class*) have the same collection of attributes.
 For example, the numbers `5` and `6` are of the same type (i.e., both are integers) while our open file object `my_open_book` has a different type and thus different attributes.